vocdoni/vocdoni-node/statedb/README.md

 qt.Assert(t, err, qt.IsNotNil)
 ```

-Apart from leafs identified by a path (key) and a value, each subTree has a
+Apart from leaves identified by a path (key) and a value, each subTree has a
 key-value storage that doesn't change the StateDB cryptographic integrity, the
 `NoState`.
-This storage should only be used for auxiliary data, like mappings
+This storage should only be used for auxiliary data like mappings
 and indexes.

 ```go